SoumitraRai/scrapper/README.md

 ## Project Overview

 This project is a full-stack web application that scrapes product information from [Croma's Televisions & Accessories](https://www.croma.com/televisions-accessories/c/997) page, stores the data in Redis, and displays it on a clean, responsive web interface.
-I completed tje unfinished parts as an assignment for Adeptmind to demonstrate my full-stack development capabilities.